Gunman opens fire at Oregon college in mass killing

 Governor Kate Brown said the suspect was a 20-year-old man but he was not identified further by authorities.
 CNN reported that four guns belonging to the shooter were recovered from the scene.

-The massacre is the latest in a series of mass shootings at U.S. college campuses, movie theaters, military bases and churches in recent years.
-The killings have fueled demands for more gun control in the United States, where ownership of firearms is protected by the Second Amendment of the U.S. Constitution, and better care for the mentally ill.
+The massacre is the latest in a series of mass shootings at U.S. college campuses, movie theatres, military bases and churches in recent years.
+The killings have fuelled demands for more gun control in the United States, where ownership of firearms is protected by the Second Amendment of the U.S. Constitution, and better care for the mentally ill.

 President Barack Obama, speaking just hours after the rampage, said the mass killing should move Americans to demand greater gun controls from elected officials.